 All use of our cabins is at the users own risk.
 NTNUI Koiene try to maintain a good standard at the cabins as far as possible, but can not take responsibility beyond this.
 Everyone who rents a NTNUI koie will from the autumn of 2012 have to register a trip coordinator.
 This decision has been made to better the safety.
-As a trip coordinator, you will automatically participate in a lottery with prices from FriFlyt, and the winners are announced at the end of each semester.

 - All use of our cabins is at the users own risk.
 NTNUI Koiene try to maintain a good standard at the cabins as far as possible, but cannot take responsibility beyond this.